This blog post was originally posted on November 7, 2018 and was updated on October 21, 2020.

-Lisbon street food doesn’t typically come on wheels, but in long-standing establishments and revamped indoor markets.
+Lisbon street food doesn’t typically come on wheels from trendy food trucks, but rather in long-standing establishments and revamped indoor markets.

 Where to get it: Merendeira is Lisbon’s signature establishment for pão com chouriço.
-Open from 10 a.m. to 7 a.m. this is where locals go for a late night snack.
+Open from 11 a.m. to 1 a.m. early the next morning, this cozy no-frills spot is where locals go for a late-night snack.

 2. Prego (beef sandwich)